IMQS/onboard-javascript/README.md

 ## Pre-requisites

 1. You need to have set up your development environment [as described here](https://imqssoftware.atlassian.net/wiki/display/AR/Dev+Environment).
-1. You can use either Microsoft Visual Studio Pro or Microsoft Visual Studio Express for Web as IDE.
+1. We suggest using VSCode, but you can use your IDE of choice.

 ## Getting Started
 These steps include just enough detail to guide you.
 Each step will require some additional research on your part:
 1. Fork this GIT repository under your own GIT account
 1. Start up the backend server:
     - Open console and change directory to `server` directory
-    - Run `env.bat`
     - Run `go run main.go`
     - Open up your browser and point it to [http://localhost:2050](http://localhost:2050).
 You should see "Hello"
 1. Create the frontend project: